-All sponsors that participate in the USDA Child Nutrition Programs must comply with Federal civil rights requirements and regulations.
+All School Food Authorities, or SFAs, that participate in the USDA Child Nutrition Programs must comply with Federal civil rights requirements and regulations.
 These regulations are intended to ensure that the benefits of the Child Nutrition Programs are made available to all eligible people in a nondiscriminatory manner.